 Use these handy maps and resources to pinpoint where you want to mountain bike in France.

-The Fédération française de cyclotourisme's website carries this excellent interactive map (click on the map below to go to the FFCT's site) with links to all official mountain bike centres in France.
+The Fédération française de cyclotourisme's website carries an interactive map (click on the map below to go to the FFCT's site) with links to all official mountain bike centres in France.
 The interactive dots lead through to more information on each base, including its facilities and routes.
-The map and most of its links are in French, but it's easy enough for non-French-readers to decipher with the help of a dictionary or an online translater.
+The map and most of its links are in French, but it's easy enough for non-French-readers to decipher with the help of a dictionary or an online translator.

 To win approval from the FFCT, mountain bike centres (or bases d’activité VTT) need to have: